Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 How Dangerous Is Alcohol Poisoning?

-Alcohol poisoning can be extremely dangerous for those participating in excessive alcohol consumption, which can be defined as heavy drinking and binge drinking.
+Alcohol poisoning can be extremely dangerous and is a real risk for people who engage in excessive alcohol consumption, which can be defined as heavy drinking and binge drinking.

-Drinking large quantities of alcohol can lead to an overdose which can result in life-threatening health problems or death.
+Drinking large quantities of alcohol can lead to an overdose, which can result in life-threatening health problems or even death.

-Binge drinking is defined as consuming at least 5 alcoholic beverages for men, or 4 alcoholic beverages for women, in a short period of time (2 hours or less).
+Binge drinking is defined as consuming at least five alcoholic beverages for men, or four alcoholic beverages for women, in a short period of time (two hours or less).
 Binge drinking is viewed as a form of excessive alcohol use that can have long-term health effects.

 How Long Does Alcohol Stay In Your System?

-Alcohol stays in your system for about one hour per standard drink consumed, and alcohol testing can detect alcohol use for about 72 hours after the last drink.
+Alcohol stays in your system for about one hour per standard drink consumed, and alcohol testing can detect alcohol use for about 72 hours after your last drink.

 What Is A Functioning Alcoholic?